-The British Canoeing Awarding Body Freestyle Coach Award is for coaches who want to coach Freestyle, whether that is in regular club pool sessions, on man-made white water courses, weirs or any other venue that freestyle commonly takes place.
-The training should allow the coach to gain more knowledge about the specific coaching needs, techniques, strategies and tactics required by Freestyle to support the overall award Course Learning Programme.
+The British Canoeing Awarding Body Polo Coach training targets coaches who want to gain more knowledge about coaching the specialist discipline of Canoe Polo.
+This course provides the techniques and strategies for coaching Polo techniques to support the Course Training Programme.
 The course is a mix of theory and practical activity to ensure everyone has time to try things out.
-The course seeks to support the continuing process of good coaching practice from the 'Coach Core Module' either on the riverbank or on the water.
+The module seeks to support the continuing process of good coaching practice from the 'Coach Core Module' either on the riverbank or on the water, with the syllabi written to focus on coaches who are likely to be supporting paddlers at club level.